datadesk/django-for-data-analysis-nicar-2016/README.md

 In the second table, we also break this down by area planning commissions - areas used by the L.A.
 Department of City Planning to divide up the city.

-### Why Lifelines?
-Why Survival Analysis? ###
-Why do we need to do a survival analysis function here instead of just calculating the averages of the values we do have?
+## A primer on survival analysis ##
+For our analysis, we want to get the median time it takes to close a complaint.
+Simply calculating the median based on complaints that are already closed leaves out all of the complaints that are still open -- including those that have lingered in the system unaddressed for more than a year.

+Using a statistical method called survival analysis can help us account for complaints still open, and give us a more accurate closure time.

-Survival analysis was for use by actuaries and medical professionals originally developed to measure lifespans of individuals.
-It can be applied to not just actual births and deaths of people, but any instance where a "birth" or "death" can be observed.
+Survival analysis was created for use by actuaries and medical professionals to measure lifespans of individuals.
+It can be used to analyze not only literal births and deaths, but also any instance where a "birth" or "death" can be observed.
 In this case, a "birth" is the opening of a complaint, and "death" is that complaint being visited and marked as "closed."

 The excellent [Lifelines documentation](http://lifelines.readthedocs.org/) has another example of survival analysis looking at the [tenure of world leaders](http://lifelines.readthedocs.org/en/latest/Intro%20to%20lifelines.html, where the "birth" is the start of their time in office and the "death" is their departure.

 Another example was performed by Times database editor Doug Smith and data analyst Brian Kim in finding that youths in California's [privatized foster care](http://www.latimes.com/local/la-me-foster-care-dto-htmlstory.html#ixzz2phNFH4q4) remained in the foster system 11% longer than those in other types of homes — 378 days compared to 341 days.

 There are libraries in R that can do this as well, (see [survival](http://cran.r-project.org/web/packages/survival/index.html) and [KMsurv](http://cran.r-project.org/web/packages/KMsurv/index.html),) but using a Python library keeps this all in the same development stack.

 ### Diving into the view ###